OrlandoDavila/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+ first you need to extend the class component using React.Component then using the constructor function, set up state.
+You would also need to call super() in order to use "this" that helps render UI to the DOM, all this is accomplished by useing the life-cycle method render

 2. Describe the different phases of the component lifecycle.

+Render Phase - Pure and has no side effects, can be aborted.

+Pre-Commit Phase - Reads the DOM.

+Commit Phase - Works with the DOM and runs side effects and schedules updates.

 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.

+Also refered to as class components, tracks all Data and renders other child components.The state is defined with a value accessed from the passed down props.

 5. Describe how to test a React component with React Testing Library.

+testing a react component has 3 main steps
+  1) Arrange - setting up the code
+  2) Act - call the method or function which return the result
+  3) Assert - to try and find what is "expected" of the result

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.